 Pediatric orthopedists affiliated with Children’s Memorial Hermann Hospital strive first for nonsurgical treatment of AIS, which is why early detection is so important.
 While most cases have little or no medical or cosmetic significance, about 2 to 3 percent progress enough to require brace wear to stop the progression or surgery to correct it.

-Bracing is recommended for thoracic curves greater than 20 degrees and less than 45 degrees and lumbar curves greater than 25 degrees and less than 40 degrees.
+Bracing is recommended for thoracic curves 25-45 degrees during growing years.
 The goal of bracing is to prevent progression, rather than to correct the curve.

 Most children and adolescents who qualify for bracing are fitted with a thoraco-lumbar-sacral orthosis (TLSO), constructed of advanced plastics and custom molded to exactly match the curve pattern of the spine.
 While there are many types of braces, the most common is the Boston brace, which extends from below the breast to the beginning of the pelvic area in front and just below the shoulder blades to the middle of the buttocks in the back.

 The brace is designed to keep the lumbar area of the body in a flexed position by pushing the abdomen in and flattening the posterior lumbar contour.
 Pads are strategically placed to provide pressure to the curve to prevent its progression.
 The Boston brace can be worn under clothing without being noticeable and can be removed easily to allow children to participate in sports.

 Doctors recommend brace wear for 20 to 23 hours a day, with some modification made for athletic activity.
 It’s important for children with scoliosis to continue to be children, and participating in sports and dance helps in their physical, social and emotional development.